h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If you want to maximize accuracy while minimizing features, how do you formulate this?
 5. Compare different optimization approaches
 6. Formulate the feature selection problem as a constrained optimization: maximize accuracy subject to the constraint that the number of features ≤ 25.
 If the accuracy function is $A(n) = 0.7 + 0.015n - 0.0002n^2$ where $n$ is the number of features, find the optimal number of features that maximizes accuracy within the constraint.
 Use calculus to find the maximum and verify it satisfies the constraint.
+7. Design a multi-objective optimization approach
+8. If you have uncertainty in the objective function, how do you handle it?
+9. How do you handle local optima in feature selection?
+10. Compare different search strategies for feature selection

 For a detailed explanation of this question, see [Question 28: Optimization Formulation](L8_2_28_explanation.md).